subtlepseudonym/subtlepseudonym.github.io/content/articles/ha-keg-sensors/index.md

 ```

 ### Flow meters
-Setting up the flow meters is a similar same process, but has an extra step: they need to be modified a bit.
+Setting up the flow meters is a similar process, but they need to be modified a bit.
 As-is, the flow meters have a very small diameter hole on the input side.
 This restricts the flow rate significantly and gets us nowhere near the ~5L/min rate we want from our taps.
 To fix this, it's back to drilling.

 To avoid damaging the spinning wheel inside the flow meter, we should take the device apart and drill only the back shell.
 A 1/8" bit fits perfectly, although it's a good idea to run it back and forth for a while to ensure we don't have any hanging plastic bits.